YanpengMei/review-of-C/README.md

 These programs show the optimization of a B-spline.(Case 1: minimize the curvature.
 Case 2: minimize the length)

-Just to get a review of this language.
+I am doing this in order to get a review of this language.